octobercms/docs/user-guide/quickstart/backend/system-updates.md

 ## Next Steps

 You now know how to manage plugins, check for updates, and keep your site in good shape.
-The Backend Panel section is complete — next, let's start building pages.
+The Backend Panel section is complete.
+Next, let's start building pages.
 Continue to [Understanding Themes](../editor/understanding-themes.md) to create a theme and start working with the editor.